THE BEIGE'S EL ÁNGEL EXTERMINADOR: Some Early Reviews and FAQs

 What the hell is The Beige?

-The Beige is not a rock act; it's a five-headed hybrid of atmospheric roots and jazz, with dashes of loops and field recordings for good measure.
-The Beige rose from the ashes of the alt-country outfit Palace Flophouse in 2001, when Rick Maddocks asked the other original members to help him work on a series of songs that would ultimately make up the debut album 01.
+The Beige is not a rock act; it's a five-headed quiet beast of atmospheric roots music, with dashes of loops and field recordings for good measure.
+The Beige rose from the ashes of the alt-country outfit Palace Flophouse in 2001, when Rick Maddocks asked the other original members to work on a series of songs that would ultimately make up the debut album 01.
 Their ranks were soon boosted by double-bass player Mark Haney, whose performing background included stints with mariachi bands and the Vancouver Symphony.
 A jazzy, more open interpretation of the Beige's roots-based music began to take shape around the other key ingredients: Maddocks's cinematic compositions and wide-ranging voice, Jon Woods's lush treatment of stringed instruments, Geoff Gilliard's restrained drumming and Andrew Arida's luxuriously retro-sounding keyboards.
 As Toronto's This Magazine says, "It's apparent that this Vancouver quintet is no gang of inexperienced players."

 But why The Beige?